Schema Independent Relational Learning: Background

-An {\it ordered clause} is a clause where the order and duplication of literals matter.
-A {\it Horn expression} is a set of Horn clauses.
-A {\it Horn definition} is a Horn expression with the same predicate in the heads of all clauses.
-A Horn definition is defined over a schema if the body of all clauses in the definition contain only literals whose predicates are relations in the schema.
-In this work, we will use Horn definitions to define new target relations that are not in the current schema.
-Thus, the heads of all clauses in such definitions will be the {\it target relation}.
-The literal associated with the target relation does not contain any constant.
+An {\it atom} is a formula in the form of $R(u_1, \ldots, u_n)$ where $R$ is a relation symbol, $n=$ $|sort(R)|$, and each $u_i$, $1 \leq i \leq n$, is a variable or constant.
+If all $u_i$s are constants, the atom is a {\it ground atom}.
+A {\it literal} is an atom, or the negation of an atom.
+A {\it ground literal} is a literal whose atom is a ground atom.
+A {\it definite Horn clause} (Horn clause for short) is a finite set of literals that contains exactly one positive literal.
+The positive literal is called the head of the clause, and the set of negative literals is called the body.
+A clause has the form: $T({\bf u}) \leftarrow L_1({\bf u_1}), \cdots, L_{n}({\bf u_{n}}).$ Horn clauses are also called conjunctive queries \cite{AliceBook}.
+A {\it Horn definition}, i.e., union of conjunctive queries, is a set of Horn clauses with the same head literal.
+A Horn definition is defined over a schema if the body of all clauses in the definition contain only literals whose relations are in the schema.
+In this paper, we use Horn definitions to define new target relations that are not in the schema.
+Thus, the heads of all clauses in these definitions are the {\it target relation}.